Finitary affine oriented matroids: Affine oriented matroids (AOM)

 Notice that the total order $<_\pi$ obtained in Corollary~\ref{totalorder} is unique up to order reversal.
 In particular, the following definition is well-posed (where we assume, after possibly reversing the order, that if an extremum exists, it is a minimum).

 \begin{definition} Write $1_\pi$ resp. $0_\pi$ for the unique maximal (resp. minimal) element of $<_\pi$ when they exist.
-We will assume, after possibly reversing the order, that if an extremum exists, it is a minimum.
+We will assume, after possibly reversing the order, that if an extremum exists, then a minimum exists.
 Corollary~\ref{totalorder} allows us then to define the following partition of the ground set of an AOM, independently from the reorientation.

 \end{definition}